-In this article we will discuss the causes of “Trust relationship failed …” error and some solutions on how to restore secure channel between workstation and domain.
+In this article, we’ll discuss the causes of the Failed Trust Relationship error and the ways to restore a secure channel and trust relationship between the workstation and the primary Active Directory domain.

 The trust relationship between this workstation and the primary domain failed

-Or the error may be like this:
+Or the error looks like this:

 The security database on the server does not have a computer account for this workstation trust relationship

 What is the Cause of a Trust Relationship Failed Error?

 A password is set for a computer’s object account when it joins an AD domain.
 This machine account password is stored in both the Active Directory database and a local registry key.
 This password is automatically changed every 30 days.

 If the local machine account password doesn’t match the computer’s password stored in Active Directory, this means that the computer loses the trust relationship with the domain and can’t establish a trusted (secure) connection.
 Users will not be able to authenticate to the domain from such a computer.

 - After restoring the machine from an image backup (SystemState) or a virtual machine snapshot;

 - If you used Windows Reset;